 If the Sea Dragon light does not power on, do this:

-The Sea Dragon 1200, 2000 and 2300 Auto lights include an “Auto Flash Detect” feature that uses a flash sensor to turn off the light for 1 second if it detects an external flash firing.
+The Sea Dragon 1200, 2000, 2300, 3000, and 4500 Auto Lights include an “Auto Flash Detect” feature that uses a flash sensor to turn off the light for 1 second if it detects an external flash firing.
 This feature helps reduce backscatter.
 If you quickly swipe your hand (or some other object) in front of the light, the light sensor may mistake the object as a flash and accidentally turn of the light for 1 second.
 If you keep the object held directly in front of the light or in low visibility water, the light may continuously turn off and on, similar to a strobe light effect.
 If this occurs in low visibility water, we recommend disabling the auto flash detect feature.

 To turn off Auto Flash Detect mode: